MERCYGATUNE/PurposePay2/README.md

 # PurposePay

 # On/Off Ramp Platform
-This ws my first attemptat fully vibe-coding a project.
+This was my first attempt at fully vibe-coding a project.

 A simple onramping and offramping platform with a React frontend and a Python (Flask) backend.